THE BOOK: ALL THINGS ARE NUMBERS RIDER/WAITE VS. NUMERICAL MORE IDEAS ON TAROT

 There are an amazing number of Tarot decks in the world, all different types.
 Some are based on the historical evidence of tarot's past.
 Some are based on the mystery of the occult.
 Some are based on the mythology of various cultures.
 Some are based on patterns that result from interesting mathematical manipulations.
 Some choose to speculate about the unknown parts of tarot, and alter it into forms that challenge the mind to consider what it might all mean.
 Is tarot just a card game from 15th Century Italy, or a documentation of something inspired, from a more ancient time?
 Or both?
 Or... have we made it into something more than it should be - like the movie "Life of Brian?"
 Or was it always something important?

-What is offered here may not be what tarot was intended to be at all.
+What is offered in the book All Things Are Numbers may not be what tarot was intended to be at all.
 I would certainly not be the first person to step out of the bounds of historical fact.
 And those who are completely devoted to some historical, mythological or occult idea of what tarot is, may not want to even call this tarot at all.
-That's fine too.
-There are plenty of other books and web sites out there devoted to traditional ideas.
-That's not my goal.
-My goal is to enhance the understanding of archetypes, and all of human existence, through an examination and construction of, a system that transcends all current cultural, historical, mythological, religious and occult traditions out there today.
+That’s fine too.
+There are plenty of other sources out there devoted to traditional ideas.
+That’s not my goal.
+My goal is to enhance the understanding of archetypal expressions, and all of human existence, through an examination and construction of, a system that transcends all current cultural, historical, mythological, religious and occult traditions out there today.

 -----------------------------------------------------------------